Healthdirect Free Australian health advice you can count on.

 How is emphysema managed?

-The damage to the lungs caused by emphysema cannot be reversed, but many treatments can help manage the symptoms and improve a person's quality of life.
-These treatments improve the flow of air into the lungs and by preventing complications.
+The damage to your lungs caused by emphysema cannot be reversed, but many treatments can help manage your symptoms and improve your quality of life.
+These treatments improve the flow of air in your lungs and prevent complications.

-Treatment is tailored to how severely the emphysema is affecting your health and your ability to do things.
+The type of treatment depends on how severely emphysema is affecting your health and your ability to do things.

 Quitting smoking is the best treatment to slow the worsening of emphysema symptoms.

-If you have emphysema, you may be given inhalers or tablets to help open up your airways and reduce inflammation.
+If you have emphysema, inhaled medicines can help open up your airways and reduce inflammation.
 You may need antibiotics if you have a chest infection.

-In more severe cases, people with emphysema will need to breathe oxygen from a portable cylinder to temporarily boost oxygen levels in the blood.
+In more severe cases, people with emphysema may need to breathe oxygen from a portable cylinder.
 Very occasionally, surgery can be useful.

-There are other things you can do to manage:
+Other things you can do to manage emphysema include:

 Can emphysema be prevented?